Offer ASHA CEUs

 Please read to the end of this page before deciding to seek ASHA CEUs through SHAA.

-1. Apply with SHAA using the "CEU Application" Form from the following link (updated January 2021): CEU Application in PDF or CEU Application in Word.
+1. Apply with SHAA using the "CEU Application" Form from the following link (updated January 2021): CEU Application in PDF.
 Send paperwork to Mary Bryan, the ASHA CE Administrator for SHAA.
 She will review all aspects of the event, helping you plan as needed.
 The preliminary paperwork can be handled via email, fax, and/or mail.

 2. You will receive a box of materials for use at the event.
 Make sure that the participants complete the paperwork.